 When looking at intermittent fasting, it’s important to note that there are different ways or methods one can follow.
 Below is a discussion of the common ones (10):

 This fasting method encourages the observer to stay away from food for 12 hours every day.
 Those who are just starting the practice of fasting are usually encouraged to begin with this method of fasting and then increase the length of abstinence as the body adjusts.
 One of the easiest ways to follow this is to include the period of sleep in the fasting window.
 For instance, you can decide to start at 7 p.m or 8 p.m and fast until 7 a.m or 8 a.m (depending on when you start) the following day.

 Also called the Leangains protocol or 16:8 plan, under this method of fasting you can only eat for eight hours or in other words, do away with meals 16 hours each day.
 What most people who work with this plan do is stop eating by 8 p.m. and then skip the next day’s breakfast and wait until noon before taking anything.

 Also known as the 5:2 diet or Fast Diet.
 Those who follow this enjoy healthy eating for five days each week, and for the other two days reduce the total calories that they consume.
-For women this would mean the limit to consume would be 500 (250+250) calories, and for men it would be 600 (300+300) calories.
+For women this would mean the limit would be about 250 calories per day (500 calories over two days), and for men it would be 600 (300+300) calories.

 A peculiarity of this plan is that you can choose any two days of the week, not necessarily following each other.
 For instance, you can choose to fast on Monday, eat regular meals for two or three days and then have the second fasting day.
 What is essential is that in between the two days of fast, there must be, at least, a day that you are not fasting.